NogiRuka/lustfulservicebot/README.md

 > A modern, production-ready template for creating Telegram bots using [Aiogram](https://docs.aiogram.dev/) 🚀

-This template includes essential setup for Docker 🐳, PostgreSQL 🐘, and Alembic for database migrations, making it easy to bootstrap your next Telegram bot project with best practices and clean architecture.
+This template includes essential setup for SQLite 💾 (default), Alembic for database migrations, and a clean Aiogram v3 architecture to help you learn and iterate quickly without extra infrastructure.

 ---

 ## ✨ Features

 - 🤖 **Aiogram Framework:** A modern and efficient async framework for Telegram bots
-- 🗄️ **Database Integration:** Pre-configured with PostgreSQL and SQLAlchemy ORM
+- 🗄️ **Database Integration:** Pre-configured with SQLite (default) via SQLAlchemy ORM
 - 🔄 **Database Migrations:** Integrated with Alembic for schema migrations
-- 🐳 **Dockerized Setup:** Docker Compose configuration for easy deployment
 - 🔧 **Environment Variables:** Centralized configuration using a `.env` file
 - 📊 **Structured Logging:** Loguru-based logging with file rotation
 - 🛡️ **Anti-Flood Protection:** Built-in middleware to prevent spam